pranshupatel/ColourBlock/README.md

 Move the block down by 1 node.
 This method assumes the move is possible before the invocation of this method.

 #### rotate
-Each block will have 4 different snapshots.
-This method check the current snapshot and rotate to the following snapshot from the current snapshot.
-This method do not assume the rotate is valid, and it has to check for the validity of the rotation invocation manually.
+Each block, except for the square_block, will have 4 different snapshots, each representing an orientation of the block.
+This method checks the current snapshot and rotate to the following snapshot from the current snapshot.
+This method do not assume the rotate is valid, therefore it checks for the validity of the rotation invocation manually.

 [Return to Table of Contents](#table-of-contents)